strvcom/atlas.js/README.md

 ## Components

-### Application
+### Atlas

-The `Application` class is the primary container holding and managing your services.
+The `Atlas` class is the primary container holding and managing your services.
 It provides a very basic functionality which consists of:

 - Gathering and distributing all of your configuration to all registered components
 - Managing your components' lifecycle (starting/stopping services, executing hooks etc.)